rightskew/blog/convolution/convolution.md

 where f is the shifted ReLu=max(0,S-X) and g is the normal distribution of mean 0 and variance $t\sigma^2$.
 A friend sent my this [video](https://www.youtube.com/watch?v=KuXjwB4LzSA) which gives a cool explanation.

 The value of an option is therefore the convolution of the distribution of returns and the P&L graph at expiry.
+[Getting the correct value of volatility](../volatility/volatility.md) is not trivial, so this is not as easy as it sounds.